DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-13-running-design-critiques-to-improve-the-service.md

 Address limitations – participants questioned why they could not add multiple addresses during the ‘Add provider’ flow.

-Destructive actions – archive and delete buttons felt too easy to select by mistake.
+Destructive actions – participants felt the “Archive” button and delete links were too easy to select by mistake.

 Accreditation logic – participants were unsure about date rules, expiry handling and error messages.